Collagen, hair loss & thin hair

 Therefore, you should boost your body with collagen if you are past the age of 25 to give your body collagen that helps maintain healthy skin and healthy & thick hair.

-An eight-week study of 69 women aged 35-55 found that they significantly improved their skin's elasticity compared to a placebo group by taking collagen supplements.
+An eight-week study of 69 women aged 35-55 found that they significantly improved their skin's elasticity compared to the placebo group by taking collagen supplements.

 Another 12-week study of more than 1,000 adults found that a daily collagen supplement improved the amount of this protein in the skin and reduced signs of skin aging.